 - Non-residual herbicides, such as the non-selective paraquat and glyphosate, have little or no soil activity and are quickly deactivated in the soil.
 They are either broken down or bound to soil particles, becoming less available to growing plants.
 They also may have little or no ability to be absorbed by roots.

 - Post-emergent and pre-emergent are terms that refer to the target and timing of herbicide application.
-Post-emergent refers to foliar application of the herbicide after the target weeds have emerged from the soil, while pre-emergent refers to application of the herbicide to the soil before the weeds have emerged.
+Post-emergent refers to foliar application of the herbicide after the target weeds have emerged from the soil, while pre-emergent refers to the application of the herbicide to the soil before the weeds have emerged.

 - Herbicide mixtures and sequential applications involve the application of more than one herbicide, usually to increase the spectrum of weed species controlled but also for resistance management.
 A mixture involves the application of multiple products in a single application.
 Where herbicides are antagonistic and cannot be mixed together in a single tank, they are applied sequentially.